Karachays: Ethnonyms and Exonyms

-History
+Origin

-Karachays and Balkars are listed as among the peoples indigenous to the North Caucasus.
-According to Balkar historian, ethnographer and archaeologist Ismail Miziev who was a specialist in the field of North Caucasian studies, the theories on the origins of the Karachays and the neighboring Balkars is among "one of the most difficult problems in Caucasian studies," due to the fact that they are "a Turk-speaking people occupying the most Alpine regions of Central Caucasus, living in an environment of Caucasian and Iranian (Ossetian) languages."
-Many scientists and historians have made attempts to study the issue, but "the complexity of a problem lead to numerous hypotheses, often contradicting each other."
-He concluded that "Balkarians and Karachais are among the most ancient nationalities of Caucasus.
-The roots of their history and culture are intimately intertwined with the history and culture of many Caucasian peoples, as well as numerous Turk nationalities, from Yakutia to Turkey, from Azerbaijan to Tatarstan, from the Kumik and Nogai to the Altai and Hakass."
+Karachays and Balkars are listed as among the peoples indigenous to the North Caucasus, but their Karachay-Balkar language is unique because it belongs to the Kipchak branch of Turkic family that traced origin to Central and Northern Asia, which has caused numerous debates about how did they undergo Kipchakisation.
+According to Balkar historian, ethnographer and archaeologist Ismail Miziev who was a specialist in the field of North Caucasian studies, the theories on the origins of the Karachays and the neighboring Balkars is "one of the most difficult problems in Caucasian studies," due to the fact that they are "a Turk-speaking people occupying the most Alpine regions of Central Caucasus, living in an environment of Caucasian and Iranian (Ossetian) languages."

-Ankara University's professor Ufuk Tavkul, another specialist, locates that the ethnogenesis of Karachays-Balkars and Kumyks inside the Caucasus, not outside; he then succinctly describes the ethnogenesis of peoples of the Caucasus, including the Karachays and Balkars, thus:
+Ankara University's professor Ufuk Tavkul, another specialist, locates the ethnogenesis of Karachays-Balkars and Kumyks inside the Caucasus, not outside; he then succinctly describes the ethnogenesis of peoples of the Caucasus, including the Karachays and Balkars, thus:

 In the first millennium before Christ diverse groups representing the ancestors of the Abkhaz/Adyghe, Ossetian and Karachay-Balkar people lived in the Caucasus, who contributed to varying degrees to the emergence of these peoples.
 From the 7th century BC Kimmerian, Scythian, Sarmatian, Alan, Hun, Bulghar Turk, Avar, Khazar, Pecheneg, Kipchak, etc. groups invaded the Caucasus and settled there, causing a radical change in the ethnic map of the Central Caucasus.